Version: 2022.3

 Property Function

-Frame count Set the maximum number of frames for the Profiler to capture.
+Frame count The maximum number of frames for the Profiler to capture.
 You can set this number between 300 and 2,000.

 Show stats for ‘current frame’ By default, when you select the Current Frame button and enter Current Frame mode, the frame indicator line doesn’t have annotations with the stats for the current frame.
 This is because the stats annotations might make it difficult to view data in real-time.
 To display the annotations, enable this setting.

-Default editor target mode Select what mode the Attach to Player dropdown should target by default.
+Default editor target mode Which mode the Attach to Player dropdown should target by default.
 Choose from either Playmode or Editor.

 See in Glossary